latchbio/latch/docs/source/basics/defining_environment.md

 To save the generated Dockerfile in the workflow directory, run `latch dockerfile {path_to_workflow_directory}`.
 The generated Dockefile will be used during subsequent `latch register` and `latch develop` commands to build the workflow environment, and it can be user modified.
 To go back to the autogenerated Dockerfile, delete the Dockerfile in the workflow directory.

-To understand the generated Dockefile, here is an example with instructive comments generated by running `latch init --template subprocess --dockerfile pkg_name`:
+To understand the generated Dockefile, here is an example with instructive comments generated by running `latch init --template subprocess --dockerfile example_workflow`:

 ```Dockerfile
 # latch base image + dependencies for latch SDK --- removing these will break the workflow